 - Rank: The search engine displays content that it thinks will best answer the user’s query and orders the results with what it believes to be the most helpful at the top.

-Crawling: Make sure search engines can find your site
+Crawling: Make sure search engines can find your site.

-Crawlers can’t use search forms and won’t be able to find your content unless you have links to it.
+Crawlers can’t use search forms and won’t find your content unless you have links to it.

-Index: How search engines store your contentJust because your site has been crawled doesn’t guarantee that it will be indexed.
-Once a page is found the crawler renders the page like a browser would, reads the information on the page and analyzes what the page contains.
-If the page is satisfactory then it will be added to the index and can potentially rank for users’ search queries.
+Your site doesn’t guarantee to index just because a search engine crawls.
+Once a page is found, the crawler renders the page like a browser, reads the information on the page, and analyzes what the page contains.
+If the page is satisfactory, it will be added to the index and potentially rank for users’ search queries.
 According to Moz, a few things to check if your pages aren’t being indexed are:

 Ranking: How do you get to the top of SERPs?

-Backlinks also referred to as inbound links, are links from other websites that direct people to your site.
+Backlinks, also referred to as inbound links, are links from other websites that direct people to your site.
 Links are often referred to as the “currency of the internet” and have other sites with high authority linking back to you can signal to search engines that the content on your site is valuable and relevant.
 You can check out our blog post on backlinks and link building for a more in-depth look at how these can help your ranking.

 Need Help?
 Consult a Professional SEO Company